 Orchestra Personnel Manager

-Tricia Melzer-Swaydrak has worked for the Lake Forest Symphony for 10 years and is responsible for engaging LFS musicians and coordinating Symphony auditions.
+Tricia Melzer-Swaydrak has worked for the Lake Forest Symphony since 2001 as the musician’s Orchestra Personnel Manager.
 A classically trained soprano, Tricia graduated with a degree in Voice Performance from Northwestern University, and has remained in the Chicago area as a church musician.
-She has traveled overseas to sing in some of the most beautiful cathedrals of the world in England and western Europe as a frequent soloist in the International Church Music Festival Gala Concerts under the direction of Sir David Willcocks, and European tours with The Chicago Master Singers under the direction of Alan Heatherington.
-Conjuring up concerts for the church and community here at home, she founded the annual sing-along concert “Hymn Fest,” now in its 8th year, has collaborated in an annual Memorial Day concert “America the Beautiful—For Those Who Gave Their All” with Navy Band Great Lakes (6 yrs. running), and her favorite concert “A Toy-Ful Celebration Holiday Concert” benefitting the U.S. Marine Corps Reserves’ Toys For Tots Program for the past 20 years.
-A true patriot, she has sung the National Anthem 6 times at Cubs games in Wrigley Field (and once at Comiskey Park, for the White Sox… Go Cubs)!
+She has traveled overseas to sing in some of the most beautiful cathedrals of the world in 17 different countries, as a frequent soloist in the International Church Music Festival Gala Concerts under the direction of Sir David Willcocks, and European tours with The Chicago Master Singers.
+Conjuring up concerts for the church and community here at home, she founded the annual sing-along concert “Hymn Fest” (since 2005), collaborated in an annual Memorial Day concert “America the Beautiful—For Those Who Gave Their All” with Navy Band Great Lakes and various choirs (2008-2016), and her favorite concert “A Toy-Ful Celebration Holiday Concert”, in coordination with and benefitting the U.S. Marine Corps Reserves’ Toys For Tots Program (1992- current) which raises thousands of toys for underprivileged children each holiday season.
+A true patriot, she has sung the National Anthem once at Comiskey Park for the White Sox, once in Salt Lake City for the Utah Jazz and 6 times at Cubs games in Wrigley Field for her favorite Cubbies!
+Go Cubs!